bensonchoyintuitas/intuitas_knowledgebase/docs/naming_standards_and_conventions.md

 - All `entity` names which align to dims should be named in singular.

 1. **(Silver) Staging Objects**:
+   Staging models serve as intermediary models that transform source data into the target silver model.
+According to dbt best practices, there is a distinction between Staging and Intermediate models.
+Under this blueprint the use of Intermediate models is optional.
+[Reference](https://docs.getdbt.com/best-practices/how-we-structure/1-guide-overview)

    These models exist to stage silver marts only.

    - Source-specific: